 In 1665, British scientist Robert Hooke peered through a microscope at a paper-thin slice of cork and saw it was “all perforated and porous, much like a Honey-comb.”
 He named the structures “cells,” and revolutionized the study of life on Earth.
 Later discoveries proved that cells are the building blocks for all living things, from microscopic bacteria to human beings.

 Through the process of evolution, cells have developed into two categories based on the way their innards are packaged.
 Cells with a jumble of DNA and cytoplasm, but no nucleus, are called prokaryotes.
 These primitive structures are seen in single-celled bacteria and some single-celled organisms that can live in such extreme environments as deep-sea vents.

 A unicellular organism consists of a single cell that performs all of its life functions.
-In complex organisms, like plants and animals, billions of individual cells band together to form tissue, bones and vital organs and accomplish different jobs: send signals to the brain, grow new bone after an injury, or build muscle from exercise.
+In complex organisms, like plants and animals, billions of individual cells band together to form tissue, bones and vital organs and accomplish different jobs: send signals to the brain, grow new bone after an injury or build muscle from exercise.

 Life Without Cells?

 Viruses are infectious agents consisting of a nucleus of genetic material inside a coating bundle of protein, called a capsid.
 They can replicate only within a host cell; when the capsid lacks a host, it is metabolically inert.
-Because non-cellular viruses can’t reproduce on their own, most scientists consider them less than alive.
+Because non-cellular viruses can’t reproduce on their own and aren't made of cells themselves, most scientists consider them less than alive.